 - You will be able to select your professor, exam, and begin your test.
 If you cannot find UA Little Rock, your professor, or your exam from the drop-down menu, you may have downloaded the incorrect software.
-You may need to uninstall the generic RPnow software and install the correct software specifically created for UA Little Rock.
+In some cases, you may need to uninstall the generic RPnow software and install the correct software specifically created for UA Little Rock.

-- Cannot find UA Little Rock in the drop down menu:
+- If you cannot find UA Little Rock in the drop-down menu:

 - Make sure you downloaded the software from the correct website.
 You must use the UA Little Rock site: http://universityofarkansaslittlerock.remoteproctor.com

 - Insert the password by clicking the small green button at the top of the screen labeled “Insert Password”.
-Passwords are not sent to students.
+Testing Services will not give passwords to students.
 Professors provide passwords to Testing Services personnel, who then enter them into RPnow.